-We see the 3R Crediting Mechanism as a more universal and internationally applicable approach that is still based on the same values.
+We see the Plastic Credits as a more universal and internationally applicable approach that is still based on the same values.
 We have teamed up with Nestlé, Danone, Veolia and Tetra Pak to jointly develop an innovative and flexible mechanism to scale-up plastic waste recovery and recycling while making a sustainable social impact.

 Verra develops and manages standards that help the private sector, countries, and civil society achieve ambitious climate action and sustainable development goals.
 Verra’s global standards frameworks serve as linchpins for channeling finance towards high-impact activities that tackle some of the most pressing environmental issues of our day.
 Verra’s robust, practical and transparent standards can accurately quantify benefits and drive investment in responsible, high-performing projects and programs.

 Verra recognises the plastic waste issue that is plaguing the world and has become a critical concern for a number of companies and consumers.
 Recognising the need for new incentives to 1) catalyse the responsible design and use of packaging materials, 2) support companies in reducing their plastic waste footprints and 3) stimulate the development of new plastic recovery and recycling projects around the world, Verra helped launch the 3R Initiative (3RI).

 With the 3RI and other stakeholders, Verra is developing the Plastic Waste Reduction Standard (Plastic Standard), which aims to drive finance towards plastic waste recovery and recycling activities.